Accelerating amorphous polymer electrolyte screening by learning to reduce errors in molecular dynamics simulated properties: Discussion

 \section{Discussion}

 We have performed a large scale computational screening of polymer electrolytes by learning to reduce random and systematic errors from molecular dynamics simulation with a multi-task learning framework.
 Our screening shows that PEO-like structure is the optimum structure for a broad class of carbonyl-based polymers.
-This finding is not surprising given that PEO has been one of the best polymer electrolyte since its discovery in 1973 \cite{fenton1973complexes}.
-However, with the large space of polymers screened in this work, our results reconfirm the advantage of PEO-like structures with respect to a broad range of chemical structures.
+Although the result may seem unsurprising because PEO has been one of the best polymer electrolyte since its discovery in 1973 \cite{fenton1973complexes}, it shows the advantage of PEO-like polymers over a very diverse set of chemical structures.
+The only constraint of the polymer candidates is to have a carbonyl structure, and the rest of the structure is randomly sampled from a large database of drug-like molecules \cite{irwin2005zinc}, containing few human biases.
+Since the PEO substructure automatically emerge from the candidates, it indicates that the PEO substructure has an advantage over almost all other types of chemical structures in the diverse database, given the existence of a carbonyl group in the polymer.
+This result might explain why PEO is still one of the best polymer electrolytes despite a significant effort to find better candidates in the community.
 Several potential directions remain open for discovering polymer electrolytes better than PEO.
 The first is to search for polymer electrolytes that achieve optimum conductivity at very high salt concentrations.
 Conductivity generally increases with increased salt concentration, but ion clustering and decreased diffusivity will reduce conductivity at high concentrations. \cite{hallinan2013polymer} Our screening keeps a constant concentration of \SI{1.5}{mol/kg} LiTFSI for different polymers, but some polycarbonate electrolytes show advantage at an extremely high salt concentrations \cite{tominaga2014fast,tominaga2015effect}.
 The second is to explore polymer chemistry beyond this study.
 Due to the limitations of the Monte Carlo procedure used to generate initial configurations, our simulations do not include polymers with aromatic rings.
 Recent studies propose the potential of polymers with high fragility and aromatic rings as polymer electrolytes due to the decoupling of ionic conductivity from structural relaxation \cite{agapov2011decoupling}.
 Backbones containing different lewis acidic heteroatoms or non-carbonyl based motifs could also lead to better polymer electrolytes. \cite{savoie2017enhancing}

 The large scale screening is possible because we significantly reduce the computational cost of individual simulations by learning from imperfect data with the multi-task learning framework.
 The ability of neural networks to learn from noisy data is extensively studied in machine learning \cite{rolnick2017deep,arpit2017closer,han2018co} and has recently been applied to reduce the signal-to-noise ratio of band-excitation piezoresponse force microscopy \cite{borodinov2019deep} in materials science.
 Despite the wide use of graph neural networks in material discovery \cite{ahmad2018machine,back2019toward,back2019convolutional}, the random errors in training data are less studied, possibly because previous studies focus on simpler materials of which the random errors are much smaller.
 We show that random errors can be effectively reduced by learning a graph neural network across different chemistry even when the random error for each simulation is significant.
 It provides a potentially generalizable approach to accelerate the screening of complex materials whose structures can only be sampled from a distribution, e.g. amorphous polymers, surface defects, etc., because only one, instead of several, simulation needs to be performed for each material by adopting our approach.